 The task plan can be shown in Days, Weeks, Months or Years

-Use the drop-down below the Save button to switch to a different time range.
+Use the drop-down to the right of the icon bar to switch to a different time range.

 Tasks in the plan have a number of attributes.
 Changing some of these attributes may impact other attributes.